amilochau/emails/src/Milochau.Emails.Sdk/README.md

 | `ServiceBusNamespace` | Namespace of the Service Bus used by the Emails microservice, to send emails; it should be formatted as `xxx.servicebus.windows.net` | None | The client application must have the `Azure Service Bus Data Sender` RBAC |
 | `StorageAccountUri` | URI of the Storage Account used by the Emails microservice store emails attachments; it should be formatted as `https://xxx.blob.core.windows.net` | None |

-Clients need the `Azure Service Bus Data Sender` RBAC role to send messages through Azure Service Bus queues; see [here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-managed-service-identity) for more details.
+Clients need the `Azure Service Bus Data Sender` RBAC role to send messages through Azure Service Bus queues.
+Clients need the `Storage Blob Data Contributor` RBAC role to send attachment files through Azure Storage Accounts.

 ## Usage